 Pair that with a solid credit card such as the Citi Rewards Mastercard — which earns you 4 miles per dollar (mpd) spent on shopping, online spending, and ride-hailing services — means you’ll be racking up miles as you spend towards the reward.

-However, there’s one caveat: to earn these valuable rewards, these cards require you to meet the minimum spending requirements, such as S$500, S$800, or S$1,000 in a timeframe, usually within 30 days.
+However, there’s one caveat: to earn these valuable rewards, some of these cards require you to meet the minimum spending requirements, such as S$500, S$800, or S$1,000 in a timeframe, usually within 30 days.

 As such, one question you probably ask yourself is how to hit the minimum spend for credit card rewards without resorting to unnecessary spending and going into debt.